danilocurvelo/imd0030-20242/lessons/isomorphism.md

 > Timsort is also an _adaptive sort_ that changes behavior depending on the input array.
 Many real-world arrays are not truly random.
 They often contain _natural runs_, or sorted subsequences of elements that could be efficiently merged.
 Rather than recursively dividing top-down, Timsort works bottom-up by identifying natural runs in the input array and combining them from left to right.

 Unstable system sort
 : When sorting an array of numbers or booleans, Java uses a sorting algorithm called **quicksort**.
-Quicksort has many variants, each of which are isomorphic to a different type of search tree such as a binary search tree and a 2-3 search tree.
+Quicksort has many variants, but we'll focus on two in this course:

+  1. Single-pivot quicksort, which is isomorphic to binary search trees.
+  2. Dual-pivot quicksort, which is like a 2-3 tree that only contains 3-nodes.

 ### Partitioning